This post was updated September 2019.

 But, in some cases, instances of airline overbooking can spiral out of control.
-For example, just last spring, video of an unfortunate incident on a plane about to fly from Chicago to Louisville went viral on social media and landed United Airlines in public relations hot water.
+For example, in 2017, video of an unfortunate incident on a plane about to fly from Chicago to Louisville went viral on social media and landed United Airlines in public relations hot water.

 United’s stock shed about $1.4 billion in value following the incident, and it would be nearly impossible to gauge damage to United’s brand.
 But is United the worst airline for overbooking?